unChaz/sci-fi-5e/srd/mechanics/downtime.md

 ##### Crafting

 You can craft nontek objects, including adventuring equipment and works of art.
-You must be proficient with tools related to the object you are trying to create (typically artisan’s tools).
+You must be proficient with tools related to the object you are trying to create (typically artisan's tools).
 You might also need access to special materials or locations necessary to create it.

 For every day of downtime you spend crafting, you can craft one or more items with a total market value not exceeding 500 credits, and you must expend raw materials worth half the total market value.
 If something you want to craft has a market value greater than 500 credits, you make progress every day in 500 credits increments until you reach the market value of the item.
 For example, a suit of plate armor (market value 150000 credits) takes 300 days to craft by yourself.